RSE-Sheffield/RSE-Sheffield.github.io/_newsletters/2020-12-03-newsletter.md

 ### Events

 * [**Advent of Code**](https://adventofcode.com/) — Dec 2020 05:00 — Advent of Code has started already, but it's never too late to start, and you can proceed at your own pace.
-  A month of advent-themed themed coding challenges throughout December!
+  A month of advent-themed coding challenges throughout December!
   If you fancy making your Advent of Code social, join the `#adventofcode` channel on [our Slack](https://rse-uos.slack.com/signup#/).
 * [**NVIDIA GPU Technology Conference**](https://www.nvidia.com/en-us/gtc/call-for-submissions/) — Call for poster and talk submissions, deadline Fri 4th Dec 2020 —